Sweden’s climate pollution should have been down. The Nord Stream pipeline leak sent it skyrocketing | KRDO

 By Rachel Ramirez, CNN

-(CNN) — The major gas leak from the sabotaged Nord Stream pipeline last year pushed Sweden’s annual plant-heating emissions up by 7%, the Swedish Environmental Protection Agency reported Thursday.
+(CNN) — The major gas leak from the sabotaged Nord Stream pipeline last year pushed Sweden’s annual planet-heating emissions up by 7%, the Swedish Environmental Protection Agency reported Thursday.

-The agency’s estimates show the largest part of the 2022 leak occurred within Denmark’s economic zone, but a whopping 5.8 million tons of climate pollution spilled within Sweden’s territory.
+The agency’s estimates show the largest part of the 2022 leak occurred within Denmark’s economic zone, but a whopping 5.8 million tons of climate pollution spilled within Sweden’s economic zone.

 Without the Nord Stream leak, Sweden’s climate emissions would have actually been down 5% from 2021 levels.

-Note: Clarification: This story has been updated to note the leak spilled methane in Sweden’s economic zone.